jlorente/laravel-esendex/README.md

 return [
     //other stuff
     'esendex' => [
-        'reference' => 'YOUR ACCOUNT REFERENCE',
+        'reference' => '', // your account reference
-        'username' => 'YOUR ACCOUNT USERNAME',
+        'username' => '', // your account username
-        'password' => 'YOUR ACCOUNT PASSWORD',
+        'password' => '', // your account password
-    ];
+        'default_from' => 'Laravel', // optional name of the sender
+        'dry_run' => false, // only for the notification channel, if true, no sms's will be sent ];
 ];
 ```